TreeFrogTinkerer/my-quake-shakes/Docker.md

 # Docker, Docker, Docker

 To use the docker setup you must be slightly comfortable using docker from the command line.
-You will need to edit a few files, build the image, and start the container.
-There is no reason someone couldn't build the image and upload it to dockerhub either.
-It just hasn't been done at this time.
+You will need to edit a few files, edit the compose.yml file, and start the container.

 > [!NOTE]
 > The docker image is set to update the earthquake data / ics file every 2 days.
 So every 48 hours from the time you start the docker container and it finishes the script it will wait 48 hours and run again.